Shilo Inns

-Shilo Inns is a mid-priced hotel chain operating 14 hotels predominantly on the west coast of the United States (concentration in Oregon), one of the largest independently owned and operated hotel companies in the Western United States.
+Shilo Inns is a mid-priced hotel chain operating four hotels on the west coast of the United States (concentration in Oregon), and was once one of the largest independently owned and operated hotel companies in the Western United States.

 History

 1974: Launch

 Shilo Inns was founded by Mark Hemstreet in 1974.
 Hemstreet was known for funding conservative political causes and candidates.
 The first location opened in Portland, Oregon, and by 2001 had expanded to include 47 locations.
 In 2000, it was announced that the hotel chain would be partnering, at least at some locations, with Elmer's restaurants (an equivalent to Denny's).

 2001 Crisis

 The company began franchising locations in July 2001.
-In March 2002, 27 Shilo Inns sought voluntary Chapter 11 reorganization protection, due to adverse effects on the travel industry stemming from the September 11 terrorist attacks.
+In March 2002, 27 Shilo Inns filed for Chapter 11 bankruptcy, due to adverse effects on the travel industry stemming from the September 11 terrorist attacks.
 27 of the company's 46 hotels were put under Chapter 11, and 13 of those were put up for sale.

 On March 31, 2003, however, the company successfully emerged from bankruptcy.
 By June 2007, the company operated 43 hotels all located in the Western United States.
 In June 2007, the company named its CFO Christopher Campbell new CEO of Shilo Inns.